-- 3.1 Longstock Parish Council defines unreasonably persistent and vexatious complainants as those complainants who, because of the frequency or nature of their contacts with the Council, hinder the Council's consideration of their or other people's complaints.
-The description 'unreasonably persistent' and 'vexatious' may apply separately or jointly to a particular complainant. - 3.2 Examples include the way in which, or frequency with which, complainants raise their complaints with staff or how complainants respond when informed of the Council's decision about the compliant. - 3.3 Features of an unreasonably persistent and/or vexatious complainant include the following (the list is not exhaustive, nor does one single feature on its own necessarily imply that the person will be considered as being in this category): An unreasonably persistent and/or vexatious complainant may: - have insufficient or no grounds for their complaint and be making the complaint only to annoy (or for reasons that he or she does not admit or make obvious) - refuse to specify the grounds of a complaint despite offers of assistance - refuse to co-operate with the complaints investigation process while still wishing their complaint to be resolved. - refuse to accept that issues are not within the remit of the complaints policy and procedure despite having been provided with information about the scope of the policy and procedure - refuse to accept that issues are not within the power of the Council to investigate, change or influence - insist on the complaint being dealt with in ways which are incompatible with the complaints procedure or with good practice (e.g. insisting that there must not be any written record of the complaint) - make what appear to be groundless complaints about the staff dealing with the complaints, and seek to have them dismissed or replaced - make an unreasonable number of contacts with the Council, by any means in relation to a specific complaint or complaints - make persistent and unreasonable demands or expectations of staff and/or the complaints process after the unreasonableness has been explained to the complainant (an example of this could be a complainant who insists on immediate responses to questions, frequent and/or complex letters, faxes telephone calls or emails) - harass or verbally abuse or otherwise seek to intimidate staff dealing with their complaint, in relation to their complaint by use of foul or inappropriate language or by the use of offensive and racist language or publish their complaints in other forms of media
+- 3.1.
+The Parish Council defines unreasonably persistent and vexatious complainants as those complainants who, because of the frequency or nature of their contacts with the Council, hinder the Council's consideration of their or other people's complaints.
+The description 'unreasonably persistent' and 'vexatious' may apply separately or jointly to a particular complainant. - 3.2.
+Examples include the way in which, or the frequency with which complainants raise their complaints with staff or how complainants respond when informed of the Council's decision about the complaint. - 3.3.
+Features of an unreasonably persistent and/or vexatious complainant include the following (the list is not exhaustive, nor does one single feature on its own necessarily imply that the person will be considered as being in this category):

+An unreasonably persistent and/or vexatious complainant may:

+- have insufficient or no grounds for their complaint and be making the complaint only to annoy (or for reasons that he or she does not admit or make obvious), - refuse to specify the grounds of a complaint despite offers of assistance. - refuse to co-operate with the complaints investigation process while still wishing their complaint to be resolved, - refuse to accept that issues are not within the remit of the complaints policy and procedure despite having been provided with information about the scope of the policy and procedure, - refuse to accept that issues are not within the power of the Council to investigate, change or influence, - insist on the complaint being dealt with in ways which are incompatible with the complaints procedure or with good practice (e.g. insisting that there must not be any written record of the complaint),